joshuamsalazar/magnumnp-field-scan/README.md

 ### Running the Simulation

-- After cloning the scripts, you can run your simulations as usual within the directory.
+- After cloning the scripts, you can run your simulation, modifying the `m2.py` as usual within the directory.
-- The repository contains the following essential scripts: (Here, list the scripts and their purposes briefly)
+- The repository contains the following essential scripts:
+  -g* files for plotting with `gnuplot`.
+  -x* files as `bash` scripts.

 ### Keeping Your Scripts Updated